Topical drug delivery: Mechanism

 Upon application of the topical drug on the skin, it will diffuse to the outer layer of the skin, known as stratum corneum.
 There are three routes possible for the drugs to cross the skin.
 The first route is through the appendages.
 It is known as the "first cut" where the drug molecules will be partitioned into the sweat gland to bypass the stratum corneum barrier.
-If the drug molecules is not transported via the "first cut", it is usually remains in the stratum corneum's bilayered lipids, where the drug molecules transport through either the transcellular route or paracellular route into the deeper area of the skin like subcutaneous layer.
+If the drug molecules are not transported via the "first cut", they usually remain in the stratum corneum's bilayered lipids, where the drug molecules transport through either the transcellular route or paracellular route into the deeper area of the skin like subcutaneous layer.
 For the paracellular route, it means that the solutes transport via the junction between the cell.
 When the topical drug molecules transport via the paracellular route, it needs to travel across the stratum corneum, which is a highly fat region, but between the cells.
 On the other hand, the topical drug molecules may travel through the transcellular route.
 This route allows molecules to be transported via the cell.
 Transcellular route transports the drug molecule into the bilayered lipid cells found in stratum corneum.
 Inside of the bilayered lipids in the stratum corneum is a water-soluble environment, and the drug molecules will diffuse through these bilayered lipids into deeper area of the skin.
 During the transportation of the topical drug molecules, it can bind to the keratin that exists as one of the skin components in the stratum corneum.